Jordan McLean (musician): Solo career and collaborations

-Other Notable Work
+Other notable work

-McLean's original compositions have been performed in New York and throughout Europe by contemporary music ensembles such as Cadillac Moon Ensemble and Till By Turning.
+McLean's compositions have been performed in New York and Europe by contemporary music ensembles such as Cadillac Moon Ensemble and Till By Turning.
 He has adapted and conducted Mauricio Kagel's Music For Renaissance Instruments and actively commissions promising young arrangers for radical re-orchestrations of masterworks.
-Most recently he was commissioned by The Bronxville Public Library for a dance suit “Bronze In The Digital Age”, a multi-media piece based on five sculptures by Pierre Rodin, and a new work, PANGRAM, for Siren Baroque chamber orchestra.
+Most recently he was commissioned by The Bronxville Public Library for a dance suit Bronze In The Digital Age, a multi-media piece based on five sculptures by Pierre Rodin, and a new work, PANGRAM, for Siren Baroque chamber orchestra.
 Along with Herbie Hancock, he was a spokesman for The 2013 UNESCO International Jazz Day.

 As a bandleader, McLean has released two albums of original music with his nine-piece group, Fire Of Space.
 The title track of their album “Handbasket” is featured in the film Sleepwalk with Me.
 The group has performed in venues throughout New York and Chicago, including as an opening act for Sharon Jones & The Dap-Kings.
-McLean also served as a musical director for a suite of High Holiday services held at New York's Brooklyn Bowl.
+McLean was a musical director for a suite of High Holiday services held at New York's Brooklyn Bowl.

 As an educator, McLean has been an adjunct professor of musicology at his alma mater, SUNY Purchase.
-He currently teaches private composition lessons at The New School for Jazz and Contemporary Music, where he completed jazz trumpet studies, and has over a decade of experience with LEAP (Learning through an Expanded Arts Program) as a visiting artist in NYC public schools.
+He teaches composition at The New School for Jazz and Contemporary Music, where he completed jazz trumpet studies, and has worked with LEAP (Learning through an Expanded Arts Program) as a visiting artist in NYC public schools.

 System Dialing Records

-In 2010 McLean founded System Dialing Records with drummer, Amir Ziv.
-Together they formed the electro-acoustic group DROID which features such esteemed musicians as the world renowned Brazilian percussionist Cyro Baptista and former Miles Davis music director Adam Holzman.
+In 2010, McLean founded System Dialing Records with drummer, Amir Ziv.
+Together they formed the electro-acoustic group DROID, including theBrazilian percussionist Cyro Baptista and former Miles Davis music director Adam Holzman.
 McLean and Ziv have also started the duo Directors, focusing on creating music for film score, albums and live performance.
-Since the label's creation, McLean has produced a solo album for Jeremiah Lockwood, produced and released a solo album of his own entitled World Gone Mad and most recently released the full-length studio album “New Vocabulary” in collaboration with Ornette Coleman and Adam Holzman.
+Since the label's creation, McLean has produced a solo album for Jeremiah Lockwood, produced and released a solo album of his own entitled World Gone Mad and most recently released the full-length studio album New Vocabulary in collaboration with Ornette Coleman and Adam Holzman.